novaeco-tech/ecosystem-core/website/docs/requirements/sustainability.md

 # Sustainability Requirements

-The Nova Ecosystem embeds circular economy principles into its technical and governance design.
+The NovaEco embeds circular economy principles into its technical and governance design.

 ## Environmental
 - Support for Digital Product Passports (DPP).